ZiadNady/Laravel/README.md

 # Laravel

 # Lab 1
-1-create a github repo and use it to the rest of days 2-all labs code will be pushed to main branch so don’t create sub branches for each day 3-Code crud operations on laravel framework 4-Implement Resource Controller methods like screenshots (Index, Create, Store, Edit, Update, Destroy, Show) (https://laravel.com/docs/master/controllers#resource-contr ollers)
+1-create a github repo and use it to the rest of days.
+2-all labs code will be pushed to main branch so don’t create sub branches for each day.
+3-Code crud operations on laravel framework.
+4-Implement Resource Controller methods like screenshots (Index, Create, Store, Edit, Update, Destroy, Show) (https://laravel.com/docs/master/controllers#resource-contr ollers).
-5-All Posts is a link that redirect back to /posts route 6-Use blade layout to not duplicate navbar across view ﬁles 7-When submitting a form make sure to redirect back to /posts route (For Delete Button Logic Leave It For Lab 2)
+5-All Posts is a link that redirect back to /posts route.
+6-Use blade layout to not duplicate navbar across view ﬁles.
+7-When submitting a form make sure to redirect back to /posts route (For Delete Button Logic Leave It For Lab 2).

 # Lab 1 (Bonus)